MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/wat.md

 ## Instances

-In JS, you use a function to create a builtin time.
+In JS, you use a function to create an instance of a builtin type.
+Because classes did not exist at that point (in fact, `class` is just a work around for making an `Object` with scoped functions that works like a class in other languages.

 ```javascript
 > typeof Array